 Eric is an attorney having graduated from Stanford Law School in 1975, where he was both an Editor on the Stanford Law Review and President of the Stanford Law School student body.
 He also served on the Stanford Law School Board of Visitors, and has been nominated to serve on the Stanford University Board of Trustees.
 Eric is admitted to and in good standing with the Bar in New York and Washington, DC.
 Following Stanford Law School, Eric actively practiced law in New York with a heavy emphasis on development, land use and zoning issues.

 After moving to Washington, D.C. in 1979, Eric became a real estate developer of commercial and mixed-use properties, especially office buildings, and concentrated in land use matters and development, construction, financing and leasing related issues.
 Today, his real estate activities are focused solely on national and international law firm tenant advocacy and lease representation for major national and international law firms.
-In 2002 he founded the Alliance of Tenant Representatives, serving as its first Chairman from 2002 to 2022.

 Eric has lectured on real estate and business ethics at both the Wharton School of Business at the University of Pennsylvania and the Haas Graduate School of Business at the University of California Berkeley.
 In addition, Eric has been a repeat lecturer at the National Law Firm Chairpersons Leadership Roundtable hosted by the Zeughauser Group.
 Most recently, at the invitation of multiple state bar associations, Eric has lectured practicing attorneys on the latest approaches to protecting law firms when negotiating their office leases.
 He has also been involved in charitable endeavors in low income neighborhoods in the Bay Area some of which has overlapped with his service on the San Francisco Forty Niners advisory council.